carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 The following sections detail the rules for when a DWARF expression is ill-formed or results in an evaluation error.

-A DWARF expression can either be encoded as a operation expression (see :ref:`amdgpu-dwarf-operation-expressions`), or as a location list expression (see :ref:`amdgpu-dwarf-location-list-expressions`).
+A DWARF expression can either be encoded as an operation expression (see :ref:`amdgpu-dwarf-operation-expressions`), or as a location list expression (see :ref:`amdgpu-dwarf-location-list-expressions`).